 While NHS hospitals are hygienic, they’ve never exactly been known for their fabulous décor.

 It might not seem like an important detail, but a lack of tasteful interior design can make your patients stressed, uneasy and, in turn, less likely to open up about their medical condition.

 You are creating a fine balance between comfort and clinical cleanliness.
 So, bring in an interior designer and you’ll have an office to be proud of.

-Instead, you have to instill enough confidence in your patients to listen to your professional advice, and show them that you’re the best person for the job.
+Instead, you have to instil enough confidence in your patients to listen to your professional advice and show them that you’re the best person for the job.

 This does, of course, count as basic medical advice in any situation.
 But when a financial imperative is involved, the need for high-quality communication grows ever greater.